soleblaze/openstack/README.md

 ## cinder.sh - Work in Progress

 This script is designed to deploy the Cinder server.
+If you do not have a separate data network then you should put the management network interface for the data interface.
 You will need to create a LVM2 volume group named cinder-volumes in order to use this.

 [msknibilel]:https://github.com/mseknibilel/
 [grizzlyguide]:ttps://github.com/mseknibilel/OpenStack-Grizzly-Install-Guide